 |Paperwork||Designed to simplify the management of your paperwork|

 |PDF Mix Tool||Perform common editing operations on PDF files|

 |scrcpy||Display and control Android devices|

 |Sticky||Simulates the traditional “sticky note” style stationery on your desktop|

 |tmux||A terminal multiplexer that offers a massive boost to your workflow|

 |Tusk||An unofficial Evernote client with bags of potential|

 |Watson||Track the time spent on projects|

-This article complements our Group Tests where we recommend many hundreds of applications for all different purposes, not only utility software.
+This article complements our recommended software where we recommend many hundreds of applications for all different purposes, not only utility software.

 And if you have any suggestions for open source utilities to add to this series, please use the comment feature below.
 We really love receiving your opinions and thoughts.